pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add a new script to the `Hover` sprite that is run everytime the Arrow Up key is pressed.
+Add a new script to the `Hover` sprite that is run every time the Arrow Up key is pressed.

 {{< learner-task-help >}}